 To inspire public and private actors to collaborate and exchange knowledge, Komet has published a model to encourage more collaborative work-ways Förstå -Försöka – Förändra (understanding, testing and changing).
 Komet has also presented a model for considering agency responsibility from a holistic approach consisting of three components: sustainability and ethics, collaboration and learning, and legal certainty and effectiveness.

 Komet sees testing as a rapid learning method for developing and adapting new technological solutions.
 In late 2020, Komet therefore presented two proposals to the Government.
-First, we propose the development of a strategy and an associated action plan that promotes increased use of testing throughout the country and public sector.
+First, we proposed the development of a strategy and an associated action plan that promotes increased use of testing throughout the country and public sector.
 Secondly, the Government should appoint a committee with the remit to address regulatory barriers that inhibit testing.
+In 2021 and 2022 Komet has proposed regulatory testing regarding expansion of power grids in Sweden, in order to meet the needs that are required for a fossil free society.
+The Government appointed, in accordance with Komet’s proposal, the cadastral survey and the county administrative boards to collaborate on the matter.
+Furthermore Komet submitted proposals regarding expansion of solar parks and data management and sharing within the health sector.